 The University’s main campus spans three municipalities and two counties.
 Our jurisdiction includes all property the University owns, leases or otherwise controls and includes all roadways that run through and are adjacent to the University.
 Our headquarters are located on Red Hawk Road, next to the Red Hawk Parking Deck.
 Our sub-station is located in the Abbott and Costello Center at The Village at Little Falls.

-MSU Police patrol the campus and its adjacent areas by means of marked and unmarked police vehicles, motorcycle, bicycle and foot patrols.
+Montclair State University Police patrol the campus and its adjacent areas by means of marked and unmarked police vehicles, motorcycle, bicycle and foot patrols.
 Officers respond to calls for service, criminal investigations, traffic enforcement, medical emergencies and mutual aid calls with surrounding law enforcement agencies.
 Officers also provide and participate in programs designed to promote safety, crime prevention and victim awareness and assistance.

 In an effort to keep the University community safe and improve our efficiency, officers receive continuous year-round training.
 This training includes, but is not limited to, cultural diversity, crime prevention, Breathalyzer, use of force, motor vehicle accident reconstruction, insurance fraud, drug identification, crisis negotiation, bias crimes investigation, domestic violence, gang awareness, warrant preparation and execution, firearms qualification and narcotics enforcement to name a few.
 Several officers are certified Police Academy Instructors.

-All officers are first-responder trained (first aid, CPR, and Automatic External Defibrillator, AED).
+All officers are first-responder trained (first aid, CPR and Automatic External Defibrillator, AED).
 Several officers are fully certified Emergency Medical Technicians.